SuperElastix/SimpleElastix/Documentation/Sphinx/RigidRegistration.rst

 .. tip::

-    Rigid registration is one of the simplest of methods in the catagory of linear transformation models and is often used as initialization for affine- and non-rigid transforms.
+    Rigid registration is one of the simplest of methods in the category of linear transformation models and is often used as initialization for affine- and non-rigid transforms.

 The rigid transform is selected using :code:`(Transform "EulerTransform")`.
 Consider the images in Figure 8.